Chapter 5: Seeding

 Seeding Methods thompsbb

-There are three seeding methods: drill seeding, broadcasting and hydroseeding.
-Each has advantages and disadvantages.
+There are three main seeding methods: drill seeding, broadcasting, and hydroseeding.
+Each method has advantages and disadvantages.

 Drill Seeding

-Seeding with a native grass drill is the preferred method on level rights-of-way.
-Drilling is a one-step process and is quicker and cheaper than hydroseeding.
-Drills do a better job establishing native grasses and produce faster results overall.
+Seeding with a native grass drill is the preferred method on level roadsides.
+Drilling is a quick one-step process that effectively and rapidly establishes native grasses and is cheaper than hydroseeding.

-Drills do not work well on slopes.
-At 3:1 or steeper, the drill will try to slide sideways causing the disk openers to dig in and bury the seed.
-Projects with silt fences present another challenge; maneuvering a tractor and drill around these fences is difficult.
+Drilling should be avoided on slopes.
+At 3:1 or steeper, the drill will try to slide sideways, causing the disc openers to dig in and bury the seed.
+Projects with silt fences present another challenge, as maneuvering a tractor and drill around these fences is difficult.

 Drill Seeding Tips